Almerc/almerc.github.io/_posts/2015-03-22-PedalProject.md

 1. I had missed a very small jumper wire over the points labeled 'accent'.
 2. A transistor was the wrong way round.

-A rookie mistake on my part but important lessons learned and it gave me a chance to practice some desoldering technique.
+A rookie mistake on my part but important lessons learned and it gave me a chance to practice some desoldering.
 Another vital tool reduced the frustration for this task ,the [desoldering pump](http://en.wikipedia.org/wiki/Desoldering#Desoldering_pump).
-I haven't tried desoldering braid but the pump worked a treat for sucking out solder.
+I haven't tried desoldering braid but the pump worked a treat for removing solder.

 ####Debugging the circuit